alexpulver/usermanagement-backend/README.md

-# Example project for working with AWS CDK, AWS SAM and AWS Chalice
+# Example for using AWS CDK and AWS Chalice in the same project
-This project shows how AWS CDK and AWS Chalice can be used together to build a workload component (as [defined](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html#introduction) by the AWS Well-Architected Framework).
-AWS CDK is used to build the broader infrastructure, while using AWS Chalice as developer-friendly Python serverless microframework.

 The project implements a *user management backend* component that uses Amazon API Gateway, AWS Lambda and Amazon DynamoDB to provide basic CRUD operations for managing users.
 The project also includes a continuous